astronny/Development-Blog/README.md

 What I have learnt in Interactive Development(ID):

-Week 1: What a good website embodies; How to make Replit and Github accounts; What Replit and Github are used for:
+<h1>Week 1: What a good website embodies; How to make Replit and Github accounts; What Replit and Github are used for:<h1>

 I learnt that a good website embodies many factors, some include having a clear and concise message, visually appealing design and easy navigation.